What TSA Allows and Restricts: A-Z Travel Security Guide

 Scanners can see your cigars, cigarettes, liquids, alcoholic bottles, and prescription medications.
 So scanners can see many items, but they are not necessarily looking for those particular things.

 TSA scans your checked luggage in bulk on the luggage carts.
-If one bag triggers a search and they open your checked baggage, they must leave a note in your suitcase saying they conducted an everything TSA approved investigation.
+If one bag triggers a search and they open your checked baggage, they must leave a note in your suitcase saying they conducted an investigation.

 How To Fly With Crematory Remains